Language selection

 Introduction

-The CNSC’s Indigenous and Stakeholder Capacity Fund will help Indigenous Nations and communities, as well as stakeholders, gain the capacity necessary to engage in the CNSC’s regulatory processes prior to and throughout the lifecycle of nuclear facilities and activities in Canada in a variety of ways.
+The CNSC’s Indigenous and Stakeholder Capacity Fund will help Indigenous Nations and communities, as well as other interested parties, gain the capacity necessary to engage in the CNSC’s regulatory processes prior to and throughout the lifecycle of nuclear facilities and activities in Canada in a variety of ways.

 The purpose of the Indigenous and Stakeholder Capacity Fund is to:

-• develop and support organizational capacity of Indigenous Nations and communities and public stakeholders to participate in and contribute to the CNSC’s regulatory processes, programs, policies and initiatives more meaningfully
+• develop and support the organizational capacity of Indigenous Nations and communities and other interested parties to participate in and contribute to the CNSC’s regulatory processes, programs, policies and initiatives more meaningfully

-• support building relationships and trust with the CNSC through collaboration with Indigenous Nations and communities and public stakeholders
+• support building relationships and trust with the CNSC through collaboration with Indigenous Nations and communities and other interested parties

 The Indigenous and Stakeholder Capacity Fund has approved funding for 5 years (currently ending in fiscal year 2027–28) and includes 3 funding streams.